Computer vision in retail: 7 use cases and one way to succeed

 The growing interest in computer vision among retail businesses shouldn’t be surprising since many retail operations generate large amounts of data and require visual feedback.
 However, Retail Info Systems experts claim that, although only three percent of retail companies have implemented computer vision, forty percent plan to do it within two years.

 With machine learning consulting and an integrative approach to computer vision implementation, a digital transformation of retail companies becomes much more attainable.
-Let’s take a closer look at computer vision and its top seven applications in retail.
+Let’s take a closer look at computer vision technology and its top seven applications in retail sector.

 The titan watching right on computer vision in retail